 New web developers might save a small .txt file with snippets that can be copy/pasted as needed.
 But a better option would be using a program like Coda or Dreamweaver which supports custom code snippets internally.

 Regardless of your system for storing code snippets, the trickier step is actually finding useful ones to save.
-There are some great online resources for code snippets which you could bookmark or spend time perusing at your leisure.
+There are some great online resources for code snippets that you could bookmark or spend time perusing at your leisure.
 But here are a couple popular resources:

 The Eric Meyer CSS reset is perhaps my absolute favorite.
 I’ve taken his reset and customized a few things to create my own custom snippet, but the fundamental principle is still the same.